 Disregard sources are a way to make sure important source clicks are not overshadowed by assisting clicks.
 Setting a source as a DISREGARD SOURCE tells HYROS to not attribute a sale to a source if another source was clicked 72 hours (by default) prior to the disregard source.

 If you have an ad that is clicked and then an ad retargets that visitor and they buy shortly after you would probably want the first click to get credit.

-In this case you would want the first ads click to get the credit for the sale since the email had little do with it.
+In this case, you would want the first ad click to get the credit for the sale since the email had little to do with it.

-The solution would be marking the email as a disregard source.
+The solution would be to mark the email as a disregard source.
 This would cause the ad to get credit, and the email to be ignored.

 How To Set Sources As Disregard

 To set a source as a disregard source go to your TRACKING section in HYROS.
 You will land in the source link section.

 Once in this section find the source you would like to mark as a DISREGARD SOURCE.
 Select it and then click “mark as disregard”.

 The source will now follow DISREGARD SOURCE rules.